 If you are concerned about funeral costs, the DFS Memorials providers in Mississippi offer direct cremation services and affordable burial services.
 All DFS Memorials providers guarantee to offer a ‘best value’ direct cremation package.

-A direct cremation means that there are no services, the cremation goes ahead after the necessary paperwork has been completed (after the legal waiting period) and the ashes are returned to the family in a temporary container.
-It is possible to add some extras to a basic direct cremation, such as a private family viewing or an upgraded cremation urn.
+Direct cremation means that there are no services.
+The cremation goes ahead after the necessary paperwork has been completed (after the legal waiting period), and the ashes are returned to the family in a temporary container.
+Adding some extras to a basic direct cremation, such as a private family viewing or an upgraded cremation urn is possible.
 This would be at an additional cost.

 How do I decide between a burial or a cremation in Mississippi?